- Horizon Scan - Food Integrity Horizon Scanning

 Whether you're a Farmer, Agronomist, Supplier/Processor or Retailer/Brandholder, pick up the phone or email us to talk to one of our agricultural and supply chain experts.
 You'll find our details on our contact page.
 Alternatively, select one of the options below to find out more about how our software solutions can help you.

 MEDISYS (Medical Information System) is a media monitoring system providing event-based surveillance to rapidly identify potential public health threats using information from media reports.
-The system displays only those articles with interest to public health (e. g. diseases, plant pests, psychoactive substances), analyses news reports and warns users with automatically generated alerts.
-The information processed by MEDISYS is derived from the Europe Media Monitor (EMM) developed by the JRC.
+There is a standalone module for collating media reports of food fraud incidents.
+The information processed by MEDISYS is derived from the Europe Media Monitor (EMM) developed by the Joint Research Centre (JRC).

 Research led by the Chinese Academy of Sciences collected 961 cases of food adulteration between 1998 and 2019 from the literature reports and announcements released by the Chinese government.
 Critical molecules were manually annotated in food adulteration substances as determined by food chemists, to build the first food adulteration database in China (http://www.rxnfinder.org/FADB-China/).
 This database is also the first molecular-level food adulteration database worldwide.